Slavery in Mauritania: French colonialism

 The French colonized Mauritania in 1904 during the Scramble for Africa.
-Mauritania and other territories the French owned were referred to as sociétés esclavagistes or "slave societies" because slavery was a tradition that they interacted with.
-The French reshaped slavery socially because "French administrators and French missionaries created a role for themselves ... that was, for the most part, compatible with local cultural customs".
-However, there was not that great of an economic impact; the prices were not raised high enough to promote a greater supply of slaves.
+Mauritania and other territories owned by France were known as sociétés esclavagistes or "slave societies" because slavery was a tradition with which the French interacted.
+The French reshaped slavery socially because "French administrators and French missionaries created a role for themselves ... that was, for the most part, compatible with local cultural customs."
+However, the economic impact was limited, as prices were not raised to a level high enough to promote a greater supply of slaves.

 There were several interpretations of the impact that colonialism had on African societies.
-Mahmood Madani believed that colonialism let the chief's power go unchecked because of the authority that backed them.
-However, other scholars believed that there was not a change of African institutions because Europeans were simply consumers.
-Either way, the French made themselves a part of an already existing slave trade in Mauritania.
+Mahmood Madani believed that colonialism allowed slave masters' power to remain unchecked because of the authority that backed them.
+However, other scholars believed that African institutions did not change because Europeans were simply consumers.

 The French controlled their territories by the use of African employees from those territories.
-Mauritanian employees worked low-level positions and the "colonial hierarchy operated on the assumption that its African employees would act as transparent, unthinking conduits who would link white colonial authorities to black African colonial subjects".
+Mauritanian employees worked low-level positions and the "colonial hierarchy operated on the assumption that its African employees would act as transparent, unthinking conduits who would link white colonial authorities to black African colonial subjects."
 The African employees were not seen as a threat despite the fact that they had the ability to control the flow of information between the Mauritanians and the French because of the language barrier.

 French abolitionist policies

 The French implemented abolitionist policies after their territories failed to comply with a law freeing all slaves.
-Mauritanian administrators told the French that slavery was a custom in Mauritania, and they could not simply abolish it without societal distress, so they enforced certain policies but still allowed slavery.
+Mauritanian administrators told the French that slavery was a custom in Mauritania and they could not simply abolish it without societal distress, so they enforced certain policies but still allowed slavery.
 Slaves in Mauritania were returned to their masters and treated as runaway children.
-Also, African men who were recruited into the French army, or tirailleurs, were allowed to take slave wives, but they had to have been free before they were married, and had to stay in the colony.
-Tirailleurs could claim their children by proving they were not illegitimate; but if they were not, they were slaves.
+Also, African men who were recruited into the French army, or tirailleurs, were allowed to take slave wives, but they had to have been free before they were married, and had to remain in the colony.
+Tirailleurs could claim their children by proving they were born legitimately; if not, they were slaves.

 The French established villages de liberté ("liberty villages") so that slaves would have an area to be free in Mauritania.
 They could take refuge there and be taxed by the French.
 However, within three months the slave could be reclaimed by their masters, and the villages had few resources.

+In the 1930s, France officially reported to the Advisory Committee of Experts on Slavery that slavery had been abolished in all French territories in Africa, including Mauritania.

 Although the French liberated their other territories successfully, because Islam was so intertwined with slavery the French believed it would go against tradition to enforce abolition in Mauritania.
-The French also believed that "slaves themselves were simply 'not ready' to be wrenched from their social security, to do so would be to 'sow social disorder.
-Consequently, domestic slavery as well as colonial slavery was still permitted in Mauritania.
+The French also believed that "slaves themselves were simply 'not ready' to be wrenched from their social security, to do so would be to 'sow social disorder'."
+Consequently, domestic slavery and colonial slavery were still permitted in Mauritania.